nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > We  crawled forward by      inches .
 # IPl V/J     NSg/V/J NSg/J/P NPl/V  .
 > sold  by the yard ; cheaper if    bought by the gross
 # NSg/V P  D   NSg  .
-J       NSg/C NSg/V  P  D   NPrSg/J
+J       NSg/C NSg/V  P  D   J
 > While     sitting listening to the radio by the hour , she can      drink brandy  by the bucketful !
 # NSg/V/C/P NSg/V/J V         P  D   NSg   P  D   NSg  .
 ISg NPrSg/VX NSg/V NPrSg/V P  D   NSg       .
 > He      sits  listening to the radio by the hour .